 Participants who complete the 2-day training will also be required to complete follow-up phone calls/consultations with their trainer, for which they will need a patient case.
 Upon satisfactory completion of the 2-day training and consultation sessions, a “TS-BTI Certificate of Completion” will be issued and the participant will be listed on the CBIT therapist referral list.

-For more information, visit this link or contact:
+For more information, visit our TS-BTI page or contact us at CBIT@tourette.org

-Many of the attendees to our in-person Tourette Syndrome – Behavior Therapy Institute (TS-BTI) have been able to request reimbursement from their institutions.
+Many of our training attendees for the in-person Tourette Syndrome – Behavior Therapy Institute (TS-BTI) have been able to request reimbursement from their institutions.